Remonvhar/SAP-Hana-iaC/doc/sap_software.md

 ## Storage options

-After downloading the described options, the files must be stored in the corresponding storage.
-Create a folder with a meaningful name (`sap_download_basket` for example), and upload there all the files.
+After downloading the described options, the files must be stored in the storage account.
+Create a folder with a meaningful name (`sap_download_basket` for example), and upload  all the files.
 It's recommended to create specific subfolders for the different concepts (`hana`, `netweaver` or `s4hana`) and upload the specific files, this reduces the amount of downloaded data.
 Otherwise, the project downloads all the files, which are quite large in size.

-- AWS - S3 bucket
-- Azure - Storage account
-- GCP - GCP storage
-- Libvirt - NFS share